Mini Crab Cakes

 Freeze: You can also freeze leftovers by placing the crab cakes on a baking sheet in the freezer for 1-2 hours or until frozen.
 Place the frozen crab cakes in a freezer safe bag or container.

-How to serve mini crab cakes with remoulade sauce
+How to serve mini crab cakes

 These mini crab cakes can be served as an appetizer with dipping sauces or even as a main dish.
 Try serving them on salad greens, slaw, or with other crab cake side dishes like potato salad.
+A few of my favorite dipping sauces include:

-Crab cake bites FAQs
+- Crab cake sauce

 The cooking method is by preference.
 Frying crab cakes gives them a super crispy, crunchy crust.
 Baking crab cakes is simple and reduces the calories because you aren’t cooking them in oil.